 Family and friends recommend certain books or authors and more often than not you will enjoy them.
-I have my parents to thank for encouraging me when I was growing up to read a variety of genres and expand my field.
+I have my parents to thank for encouraging me to read for pleasure, to discover a variety of genres and expand my field when I was growing up.
 There is nothing like finding something by yourself though.

 The Hitch Hikers Guide to the Galaxy series was the first that I remember discovering that had the biggest impact.
-Like most of us as a young teenager I was pretty awkward and not really sure of who I was.
-It was a time for me where I felt a bit lost.
-A lot of the time I wasn’t sure that anyone understood me, or that I understood myself.
+Like most of us as a young teenager I was pretty awkward socially and not really sure of who I was.
+It’s a time and an age where we’re truly beginning to make sense of ourselves and understand our likes and dislikes.
+And importantly finding out those things on our own.
+I remember stumbling around my local library, finding the books below and instantly being taken in by the cover.

-But its not just about the comedy, amongst it are social and philosophical ideas that changed the way that I think about things.
-Douglas Adams’ outlook on the absurdity of life and how the universe works is something that I think everyone should experience.
+But its not just about the comedy, amongst it are social and philosophical ideas that I know changed the way that I think about things and shaped my view on life.
+Adams’ outlook on the absurdity of life and how the universe works is something that I think everyone should experience.

 Fans may debate over which is better from the radio plays, TV series – and controversial as it is amongst the community I really like the film – but for me it’s always the trilogy (of five) books.
 Recently I’ve revisited them and they feel brilliantly familiar and original all at the same time.